theochem/horton/doc/user_hamiltonian_molecular.rst

 Loading custom basis sets from file
 -----------------------------------

-One can also use other basis sets besides the ones that are shipped with Horton.
+One can also use other basis sets besides the ones that are shipped with HORTON.
 It is assumed that the basis is available in NWChem format:

 .. code-block:: python